florinalexandrunecula/OrionInterview/README.md

 ## Testing the App
 ### Backend
+The backend testing logic can be ran standalone.
+No deployment needed.
 Run `run-backend-tests` command.
 A small suite of tests is present, showcasing different functionalities of the backend.

 ### Frontend
+In order to test the application frontend, you will need to deploy it using methods described above.
 Run `run-frontend-tests` command.
 A small suite of tests is present, showcasing different functionalities of the frontend.

 ## Application Overview